We compiled the most important things to know about St. Charles County’s growth trajectory by 2030, according to the county’s master plan.

 St. Charles County estimates that by 2030, over 28,820 additional single-family housing units will be needed to accommodate population growth.

-Here’s the breakdown between attached/detached housing needed by 2030:
+Here’s the breakdown of attached/detached housing needed by 2030:

 - Approximately 70% of new units will be detached dwellings, 20,174 units